r-owen/base_loom_server/docs/threading.md

 ## Threading Direction

-The square button labeled "Direction" shows and changes the direction you are threading: a left-facing arrow indicates that you are threading right to left.
-Press the button to change the threading direction.

-**Warning** the dobby's direction control button (e.g. REVERSE or UNW) is always ignored while threading.
+See [Weave Direction](weaving.md#weave-direction) for information on changing between threading and unthreading.

+If you are using a Toika loom, you must specify whether Software or the Loom controls threading direction in [Settings](settings.md).
+If you thread front-to-back, consider specifying Software, because it may be difficult to reach the REVERSE button on the dobby head from behind the castle.

 ## Jumping